-It’s a simple yet funny game where your kids will learn and with hints and clues.
+It’s a simple yet funny game where your kids will learn with hints and clues.
 You can hide treats or coins in various places of the house and give your child the first clue and ask him to find rest on his own.

 4. Desk games like Cards game, Chess, Checkers, Monopoly

 Card games can help instill math and memory skills in kids.
 It is an enjoyable way to teach children to follow rules, take turns, and win or lose gracefully.
 By playing checkers your child will develop strategic thinking skills and enjoy making kings and double or triple jumps.
 Studies have shown that young chess players score higher on reading, math, and psychological tests.
-So desk games have proved to be all-round enjoyment and improve their visual memory, and spatial reasoning ability.
+So desk games have proved to be all-around enjoyment and improve their visual memory, and spatial reasoning ability.

 5. Hide and Seek

 For Hide and Seek game you need space inside the house to play.
 Ask one person to count to 20 until the rest hide in different places.
 After the seeker is done counting, he will find others.
 The first person to be caught will be the next seeker.

 6. Mind Games

 Brain teasers and riddles give your child plenty to laugh about while helping them build mental muscles and cultivate problem-solving skills.
 Why not remove the boredom with something more useful which makes your kid’s brain exercise and score higher in tests.

 7. Indoor Bowling